Joe Mixon Player Prop Bets for NFL Week 8 | Cincinnati vs. New York 10/31/2021

 Matchup vs. New York

-- Mixon recorded 44 rushing yards in his lone career matchup against the Jets, 29.5 fewer yards than his over/under in Sunday's game.
+- In his one career matchup against the Jets, Mixon finished with 44 rushing yards, 30.5 fewer yards than his over/under in Sunday's game.

-- Mixon ran for a touchdown in that outing against the Jets.

-- The Jets have the NFL's 25th-ranked defense against the run, surrendering 127.5 yards per game.
+- The Jets give up 127.5 yards per game on the ground, the NFL's 25th-ranked rush defense.

-- This season the Jets have given up 11 rushing TDs.
-They are ranked 31st in the league in that category.
+- This season the Jets have conceded 11 rushing TDs.
+They are ranked 31st in the NFL in that category.

 Recent Performances

-- Last week against the Ravens, Mixon picked up 59 yards on 12 carries (averaging 4.9 yards per attempt) while scoring one touchdown.
+- Last week against the Ravens, Mixon rushed for 59 yards on 12 carries (averaging 4.9 yards per carry) while scoring one touchdown.

-- Mixon has rushed for 186 yards on 40 carries (62.0 yards per game) with two touchdowns on the ground over his last three outings.
+- Over his last three games, Mixon has rushed for 186 yards (62.0 per game) on 40 carries with two touchdowns.

 - He's also caught six passes for 61 yards (20.3 per game) and one touchdown.